What's Crypto Derivatives?

 The most fundamental reason that derivative exists is that it reduces the risk for individuals and companies and protects themselves from any volatility in the price of the underlying asset.
-Here is a great example of how derivatives are used to mitigate risks.
+Here is an excellent example of how derivatives can be used to mitigate risks.

 Suppose that you have decided to subscribe to a sports car magazine to keep yourself updated on the fancy cars.
-As the purchaser of the service, you enter into an agreement with the publishers to allow you to obtain a specified number of magazines at a fixed monthly price for a period of one year.
+As the purchaser of the service, you agree with the publishers to allow you to obtain a specified number of magazines at a fixed monthly price for one year.
 This is similar to a futures contract, in which you specify the exact price you will pay and the exact product/service you will receive during the specified period of 1 year.

 In other words, you have secured the monthly magazine for a full year, knowing that you will pay a fixed price, even if the price of cable TV increases during the year.
 By entering into this agreement, you reduce the risk of having to pay a higher monthly price throughout the year.
 How great is that!

-Another good example I would like to share is banana farmers who are trying to ensure the cost don’t go above the budget and projecting the sales and profit for the next season’s grains production.
-Since the price of rice fluctuates daily depending on market conditions, the banana farmer could protect himself from the volatility of daily price fluctuations by securing a future contract that guarantee the price to be sold to the market in the upcoming future.
-Similarly, companies can also use derivatives to reduce risk of price fluctuation.
-A bakery trying to banana from the farmer would use a contract to secure the price of wheat flour for the year.
+Another good example I would like to share is banana farmers who are trying to ensure the cost doesn't go above the budget and projecting the sales and profit for the next season's grains production.
+Since the price of banana fluctuates daily depending on market conditions, the banana farmer could protect himself from the volatility of daily price fluctuations by securing a future contract that guarantees the price to be sold to the market in the upcoming future.
+Similarly, companies can also use derivatives to reduce the risk of price fluctuation.
+A supermarket trying to buy banana from the farmer would use a contract to secure the price of wheat flour for the year.
 This ensures that the company can project for the year and protect against fluctuations in banana prices.

-That being said, if you own BABA shares and are worried about unforeseen circumstances that could negatively impact your portfolio, you can buy derivatives to protect your investments and compensate potential losses.
-Although the main value of your BABA investments is decreasing, the boost in the value of your put option derivatives will offset the overall loss.
+That being said, if you own BABA shares and are worried about unforeseen circumstances that could negatively impact your portfolio, you can buy derivatives to protect your investments and compensate for potential losses.
+Although the principal value of your BABA investments is decreasing, the boost in the value of your put options derivatives will offset the overall losses.
 Depending on factors such as experience and expertise in derivatives, an investor or trader can be profitable in any situation, be it a bull or bear market.

 The Hedge could save you potential headaches or worries you may encounter during your investment journey.
 Having an insurance policy using derivatives allows you to manage your risks well and, above all, to eat and sleep well!

-Traders often leverage derivatives to speculate on cryptocurrency prices, with the aim of taking advantage of changes in the price of the underlying cryptocurrency.
+Traders often use leverage to speculate on cryptocurrency prices, with the intention of profiting from changes in the price of the underlying cryptocurrency.
 For example, a trader may attempt to take advantage of an anticipated decline in general cryptocurrency prices by "shorting" the coin.
 Shorting - or short selling - refers to the act of betting against the price of a security.
 Speculation is invariably considered undesirable because it injects a higher degree of volatility to the overall market.

 Traditionally, one of the ways to profiting from crypto-currencies - or any other title in this case - is to buy a coin at a low price and later resell it at a higher price.
 However, this can only be done in a bull market or when the market is on the rise.
 Shorting is a way to profit from a bear market or when the market is down.